 - Appropriate prescribing of psychotropic medications

 In addition, our program addresses the challenges associated with providing whole person care within the context of time challenges intrinsic in primary care medicine.
-Teaching occurs via lectures, clinical consultations, psychosocial precepting and individual tutorials with the faculty psychologist and psychiatrist.
+Teaching occurs via lectures, clinical consultations, psychosocial precepting and individual tutorials with the faculty psychologist.